-When evaluating the performance of our ice equipment on behalf of our customers, we look at three primary metrics:
+At Easy Ice, we evaluate the performance of our ice equipment by looking at three primary metrics:

-AHRI/Maximum Production: The amount of ice produced by the machine under ideal conditions – which are defined by the AHRI as 70 degree ambient air and 50 degree inlet water temperatures.
+- AHRI/Maximum Production: The amount of ice produced by the machine under ideal conditions is defined by the AHRI as 70-degree ambient air and 50-degree inlet water temperatures.